-How Do Advance Fee Scams Work?
+How Do Advance Fee Frauds Work?

 The anonymity of the World Wide Web has resulted in the surge of many scams and frauds.
 Cyberactors now leverage the speed of the internet, social media, and email to execute their dubious plans.